 We will be prioritising the printing of certificates in date order and will aim to clear the backlog as soon as possible, but please note it may be a few weeks until you receive your certificates.
-Please note you can continue to download PDF copies of your learner’s certificates from your Online Services account.
+Please note you can continue to download PDF copies of your learner’s certificates from your EAL Connect account.

 You may experience printing and delivery delays beyond our control if there are any national or local rules or restrictions that may affect these services.
 We will continue to review the situation and operate in line with Government guidelines and will keep you updated on any changes via our website.

 We would like to take this opportunity to thank all customers for their continued patience during this time.
 If you have any questions please don’t hesitate to contact our friendly Customer Experience Team: [email protected] or 01923 652400.

 12. Can we get learner certificates sent to centre staff home addresses instead?

 No, unfortunately not due to data protection restrictions.
 In addition, EAL does not hold personal contact details of centre staff and learners, nor have their permission to contact learners directly.

 13. What happens if I am an overseas EAL Centre?